wssimms/gssquared/Docs/Documentation.md

 ## Display

-The display is managed by the cross-platform SDL2 library, which supports graphics but also sound, user input, lots of other stuff.
-It is a library intended for video games, and in thinking about all the things that make up a good emulator, it fits the video game category quite closely.
+The display is managed by the cross-platform SDL3 library, which supports graphics but also sound, user input, lots of other stuff.
+It is a library intended for video games, and in thinking about all the things that make up a good emulator, emulators fit the video game category quite closely.

 ### Text Mode

-Text mode is working pretty well.
-It supports normal, inverse, and flash.
+Text mode is complete.
+It supports 40-column normal, inverse, and flash.

 ### Low-Resolution Graphics

-Low-resolution graphics are working pretty well.
+Low-resolution graphics are complete.
 They work with screen 1, 2, split-screen, and full-screen.

 ### High-Resolution Graphics

-High-resolution graphics are not yet implemented.
+Monochrome (green screen) high-resolution graphics are complete.

 ## Keyboard